Kapiainen/Lauhdutin/Readme.md

   - `false` = Show all other games that were not installed via the platform.
   - `installed` = Show games installed via the platform.
   - `uninstalled` = Show games that are available via the platform, but not installed.
-  - `played` = Show both installed and uninstalled games that are available via the platform and have a total played time above 0 hours.
+  - `played` = Show games that are available via the platform and have a total played time above 0 hours.
-  - `not played` = Show both installed and uninstalled games that are available via the platform and have a total played time equal to 0 hours.
+  - `not played` = Show games that are available via the platform and have a total played time equal to 0 hours.

   All arguments might not work with all platforms.